mindspore-lab/mindcv/configs/vit/README.md

 mpirun -n 8 python train.py --config configs/vit/vit_b32_224_ascend.yaml --data_dir /path/to/imagenet
 ```

-Similary, you can run the above command to train your model on GPU devices.
+Similarly, you can train the model on multiple GPU devices with the above `mpirun` command.

-Note: As global batch size is an important hyper-parameter in model training. it is recommended to use the same global batch size (batch_size x num_devices) for reproduction or adjust the learning rate linearly for a different global batch size.
+For detailed illustration of all hyper-parameters, please refer to [config.py](https://github.com/mindspore-lab/mindcv/blob/main/config.py).

-Detailed adjustable parameters and their default value can be seen in [config.py](https://github.com/mindspore-lab/mindcv/blob/main/config.py).
+**Note:**  As the global batch size  (batch_size x num_devices) is an important hyper-parameter, it is recommended to keep the global batch size unchanged for reproduction or adjust the learning rate linearly to a new global batch size.

 * Standalone Training

 If you want to train or finetune the model on a smaller dataset without distributed training, please run:

 ```shell